mihalismacura7-blip/leadedge-examples/README.md

 These examples are starting points, not production code.
 Pull requests welcome for:

 - Additional language SDKs (JavaScript/TypeScript, Go, Rust)
-- Integration templates for other bot frameworks (NautilusTrader, QuantConnect, Backtrader, Hummingbot)
+- Integration templates for other bot frameworks (NautilusTrader, QuantConnect, Backtrader)
 - Bug fixes and improvements

 Please open an issue first to discuss substantial changes.